 I'll pause for gasps from the more frugally minded bloggers and folks who read this site.

-These monthly averages are down from last year (2014) where I spent close to $5k on eating out (NOT include groceries).
+These monthly averages (which I get from data in my Learnvest Money Center) are down from last year (2014) where I spent close to $5k on eating out (NOT including groceries).
 The lower number is largely thanks to my spending freeze for the $8k in 90 days challenge I did in Jan-March, but if I'm being really, really honest here, since ending the challenge my monthly “Restaurants” budget has been out of control, echoing monthly numbers from 2014.

 Vowing to do something about it, I decided to attempt not eating out for 30 days.